pkuGenuine/pkuGenuine.github.io/notes/programming_language/rust/project_management.md

 # Project Management

 ## Module system

+Rust has a number of features that allow you to manage your code’s organization, including which details are exposed, which details are private, and what names are in each scope in your programs.
+These features, sometimes collectively referred to as the module system, include:

 - Packages: A Cargo feature that lets you build, test, and share crates
 - Crates: A tree of modules that produces a library or executable